notnotghosty/Lithium/README.md

 - **Multiple DLL Injection**: Support Multiple Dlls being injected, with the ability to add a wait time per dll
 - **App Tracking**: Tracks the app it starts to make sure the app it's injecting the dll into is the app it started.

+### Lithium is designed with the intention to be used with OG Fortnite.